The DAO Treasury Problem and Why a Regulated Cayman Fund Is the Right Answer

 Investment Policy Statement

 The mandate for the treasury fund must be defined before a manager is appointed.
-This involves the DAO's governance structure making decisions about objectives (capital preservation, income generation, diversified growth), permitted instruments (stablecoins, liquid digital assets, real-world asset instruments, money market funds), concentration limits, liquidity requirements, and the conditions under which governance escalation occurs.
+This involves the DAO's governance structure making decisions about objectives, whether capital preservation, income generation or diversified growth, and about permitted instruments such as stablecoins, liquid digital assets, real-world asset instruments and money market funds.
+It also fixes concentration limits, liquidity requirements, and the conditions under which governance escalation occurs.
 The investment policy statement is the document that makes the manager accountable and protects the community from mandate drift.

 Manager Selection and Onboarding